 - Use a torch at night to look for nocturnal animals.
 Be careful not to shine strong spotlights onto sleeping birds.

-- Look for clues to where animals have been, especially tracks, scats (droppings) and scratchings.
+- Look for clues showing where animals have been, especially tracks, droppings and scratchings.

 - Animals are often heard before they are seen.
 Walk quietly, listen and watch for movement.